 Microsoft Azure BizTalk Services is your answer.
 Using a Transform, the incoming message data can be manipulated to the desired output.

-Many Transform scenarios are now handled by the built-in Map Operations, including string manipulation, looping, arithmetic expressions, list functionality, cumulative operations, and Date/Time functionality.
+Built-in Map Operations: Many Transform scenarios are handled by the built-in Map Operations, including string manipulation, looping with set scope, expressions, list functionality, Date/Time, CSharp scripting, and so on.

-A Transform is created in its own Transform project in Visual Studio; specifically, a BizTalk Service Artifacts project.
+Choose your project: In Visual Studio, you can create a new Transform in its own project (BizTalk Service Artifacts) or create a new Transform in a BizTalk Service project.
 When created in its own project, a Transform can be added to an X12 agreement between EDI partners.

 Add the Transform to a bridge: After a Transform is created, the Transform can be added to the Transform stage within a XML One-Way Bridge or a XML Request-Reply Bridge.

 Create an XML Bridge lists the steps.